Near Brownville in Piscataquis County, Maine — The American Northeast (New England)

 The raw ore was superheated in the furnace by burning the wood charcoal produced in the brick kilns.
 Mixing the ore with limestone caused a chemical reaction that produced the molten iron that flowed out of the bottom of the furnace and into the (4) Casting Shed.
 Here, men formed molds and channels out of sand on the floor.
 The liquid iron trickled through the channels and filled the molds to form the “pig iron” bars that, when cooled, were sent to market on the train.
 By the 1880ís, the steam locomotive could pick the bars up right outside the casting shed and carry

 Erected by Maine Department of Conservation Bureau of Parks and Lands.

 Location.
 45° 26.721′ N, 69° 10.493′ W. Marker is near Brownville, Maine, in Piscataquis County.
 Marker is on Katahdin Iron Works Road 6 miles west of Route 11, on the right when traveling west.
+Marker is located near the subject furnace ruins, at the Katahdin Ironworks State Historic Site, about 15 miles northwest of Brownville, Maine.
 Touch for map.
-Marker is located near the subject furnace ruins, at the Katahdin Ironworks State Historic Site, about 15 miles northwest of Brownville, Maine.
 Marker is in this post office area: Brownville ME 04414, United States of America.
+Touch for directions.

 Also see . . .

 Today, the skeletons of a blast furnace and charcoal kiln stand silent, lone remnants of the Katahdin Iron Works.
 In the past, these structures pulsed with activity as part of Maine's only nineteenth century iron works operation.
 Here the fires of the blast furnace flames non-stop for as long as a year (Submitted on March 26, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)